Defense Department to Trump on transgender ban: Not so fast

 The Pentagon has not released data on the number of transgender people currently serving.
 A Rand Corp. study has estimated the number at between 1,320 and 6,630 out of 1.3 million active-duty troops.

 Former President Bill Clinton in 1993 began the push to allow gays to serve, only under the controversial "don't ask, don't tell" policy.
-In December 2015, former President Barack Obama's Pentagon chief, Ash Carter, announced that all military positions would be open to women.
+In December 2015, former President Barack Obama's Pentagon chief, Carter, announced that all military positions would be open to women.

 Liberalizing policy on transgender troops was the next step.

-Transgender service members have been able to serve openly since 2016, when Carter ended the ban.
 Carter also gave the services until July 1 to develop policies to allow people already identifying as transgender to join the military if they meet normal standards and have been stable in their identified genders for 18 months.

 On June 30, Mattis extended the July 1 deadline to next Jan.
 1, saying the services should study the impact on the "readiness and lethality of our forces."